gayatribandagale11/Marketing-Funnel-Conversion-Performance-Analysis/README.md

 Marketing-Funnel-Conversion-Performance-Analysis

 ## 🔍 Objective
-Analyze customer journey from leads to conversion using Bank Marketing Dataset.
+- Analyze the marketing funnel from contact to conversion
+- Measure conversion rates at each stage
+- Identify drop-offs and performance gaps
+- Evaluate channel and campaign effectiveness
+- Provide data-driven recommendations to improve conversions
 ## 📁 Dataset
 Bank Marketing Dataset (UCI)